Learn something new every day

 More Info... by email

 Similar to the president, the vice president is also responsible for day-to-day, tactical decisions.
 A vice president's duties, however, are usually more collaborative and slightly less definitive in terms of overall authority.
-In some instances, it is possible for the president of a particular division to be the overall company's vice president.
+Companies that are very large often have vice presidents for each major division; one could be in sales while another is in operations, for instance.
+Sometimes there are also executive vice presidents, which typically have even more power and oversight, and do more in the way of corresponding with the larger executive team.

 The role of the chief financial officer (CFO) is to oversee the company's financial health.
 This includes establishing, reviewing, and signing off on the validity of the company's balance sheets, which are reviewed by investors and regulatory agencies.
-As more scrutiny is focused on executive compensation, financial health, and full financial disclosure, the responsibility of the CFO is critical and profound.
+As more scrutiny is focused on executive compensation, financial health, and full financial disclosure, the responsibility of the CFO is often very important.

 Responsible for managing the company's overall investments, the chief investment officer (CIO) helps devise and employ short and long-term investment strategies.
 This may include overseeing equity and bond divisions, overseas and emerging markets, and other sectors within the financial realm.
 The CIO may also serve in other capacities within the company.

 Finally, there is the chairman of the board.
-Any public company is required to have a board of directors.
+The laws of most countries require any public company to have a board of directors.
 The role of the board is to serve as the fiduciary for the investors and to promote shareholder interest, such as monitoring executive compensation, dividend amounts and distribution, and other related activities.
-The chairman of the board is elected to the position and serves as the principal medium between the shareholders and the executives.
+The chairman of the board is typically elected to the position and serves as the principal medium between the shareholders and the executives.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!